javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 ## Purpose

 It ensures that __your architectural boundaries are respected by the elements in your project__ by checking the folder and file structure and the dependencies between them.

-At the moment, it consists of an **ESLint plugin: [eslint-plugin-boundaries](https://www.npmjs.com/package/eslint-plugin-boundaries).**
+At the moment, it consists of an **ESLint plugin: [eslint-plugin-boundaries](https://www.npmjs.com/package/eslint-plugin-boundaries).** You can also use it with [Oxlint](./guides/oxlint-integration.mdx).

 ## How It Works